-- Proceeds from the sale of property totaled \$1,035,660 in 2020.
-The Corporation estimates that all properties sold to date are generating about \$1.5 million per year in property taxes. - The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
-Buyers who purchased properties in 2020 will invest approximately \$4.8 million in renovations.
-From 2012 to 2020, the Land Bank sold 958 properties, leveraging over \$33 million in private renovation investment.
+• Proceeds from the sale of property totaled \$979,311 in 2024.
+The Land Bank estimates that all properties sold to date are generating \$2.6 million per year in property taxes.

-- During the 2020 fiscal year, the Corporation conducted 14 public meetings (many by video conference due to the COVID-19 pandemic).
-These included one (1) annual meeting, eleven (11) regular meetings of the Board of Directors, one (1) special meeting of the Board of Directors, and one (1) committee meeting. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
-The report will be available after March 30, 2021 on the Land Bank website at: http://syracuselandbank.org/about/#public-reporting.
+- The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
+Buyers who purchased properties in 2024 will invest approximately \$5.8 million in renovations.
+From 2012 to 2024, the Land Bank sold 1,406 properties, leveraging \$53.4 million in private renovation investment.
+Of these properties sold, 502 are now owner-occupied. - During 2024, the Corporation conducted 16 public meetings, including one (1) annual meeting, eleven (11) regular meetings of the Board of Directors, three (3) special meetings of the Board of Directors, and one (1) committee meeting. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
+The report will be available after March 30, 2024 on the Land Bank website at: http://syracuselandbank.org/about/#public-reporting.